Bitdeer Reports Financial Results for the Full Year 2022 and Operational Update

-/EIN News/ -- SINGAPORE, April 20, 2023 (GLOBE NEWSWIRE) -- Bitdeer Technologies Group (NASDAQ: BTDR) (“Bitdeer” or the “Company”), a world-leading technology company for the cryptocurrency mining community, today announced its financial results for the year ended December 31, 2022.
+SINGAPORE, April 20, 2023 (GLOBE NEWSWIRE) -- Bitdeer Technologies Group BTDR ("Bitdeer" or the "Company"), a world-leading technology company for the cryptocurrency mining community, today announced its financial results for the year ended December 31, 2022.

 Full Year 2022 Financial and Operational Highlights